NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 NMFS has it's own [size standards](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/2015-32564.pdf) for commercial fishing.
 The commerical fishing size standard is $11M.

 For other industries related to the marine economy, see the SBA's [size standards](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/2019-14980.pdf).
 As of August 19, 2019 the for-hire (NAICS 487210) standard is $8M.

+## 84 FR 66561

+SBA modified the way [average reciepts](https://www.federalregister.gov/documents/2019/12/05/2019-26041/small-business-size-standards-calculation-of-annual-average-receipts) should be calculated, going from a 3-year to a 5-year period.
+The RIN is 3245-AH16.